bharathroyal918/public_transport_delay_prediction/README.md

     ```

 ## Logic Overview
 The model takes inputs like `Precipitation`, `Temperature`, `Event Attendance`, and `Traffic Factor`.
-It uses a Random Forest model (R2 score ~0.94) to predict the expected delay in minutes.
+It uses a Random Forest model (R2 score ~0.94) to predict the expected delay in minutes...
+test